kkumykova/snowflake/intro-to-snowflake-and-aws.md

 **What is a data-warehouse?**

 Snowflake - a cloud data warehouse.
-Other CDWs:BigQuery (Google Cloud), Redshift (Amazon Cloud)
+Other CDWs: BigQuery (Google Cloud), Redshift (Amazon Cloud)